gregreindel/llm-exe-lambda/readme.md

 **Key Features:**
 - Seamless deployment of Lambda, and associated resources using AWS CDK.
 - Utilizes best practices to store secrets in SSM
-- Reference complex prompts from direct input S3 bucket
+- Reference complex prompts from direct input, S3 bucket, or public url.

 **Take advantage of llm-exe core features such as:**
 - Supports both text-based LLM prompts (llama‑3) and chat-based interactions (gpt‑4o, claude‑3.5).